umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index-v8.md

 The methods can be found by injecting the `Umbraco.Forms.Core.Services.IRecordReaderService` interface.

-For performance reasons, all these methods are paged and retrieve their values from an underying Examine search index.
+For performance reasons, all these methods are paged and retrieve their values from an underlying Examine search index.

 ### GetApprovedRecordsFromPage